Fraud Detect Privacy Statement

 Data subjects may contact us with questions about our transfer mechanism.

 The Service may involve automated decision-making subject to Article 22 of the GDPR.
-Decisions are made by matching the data provided to us by merchants with patterns indicative of fraud.
-Depending on the Service selected by the merchant, where the Service identifies a suspected fraudulent account registration or purchase that is consistent with the merchant’s pre-established thresholds for blocking registrations or transactions, First Data will block the registration or transaction in an automated manner.
+Decisions are made by matching the data provided to us by merchants such as consumers buying habits (for instance the number of transactions with a particular card in a 24-hour period) with patterns indicative of fraud.
+This data is used to inform the automated decision making tool and the rules that a merchant can set to ascertain if a purchase is fraudulent or not.
+The automated decision making is validated based on multiple data elements which are assessed against an analysis of historical transaction data.
+Depending on the Service selected by the merchant, where the Service identifies a suspected fraudulent account registration or purchase that is consistent with the merchant’s pre-established thresholds for blocking registrations or transactions, Fiserv will block the registration or transaction in an automated manner.
 Where a registration or transaction is blocked, certain unique identifiers associated with the registration or purchase will subsequently be blocked with that merchant.

 To the extent that decisions are made based solely on automated processing that produce legal or similarly significant effects, such decisions will be made where (a) they are necessary for entering into, or performing, a contract between the data subject and a data controller; (b) as authorized by applicable law; or (c) based on the data subject’s explicit consent.
 The merchant's privacy notice will set out more information about your rights relating to automated individual decisions – in particular, your right to obtain human intervention, to express your point of view and to contest the decision.

-Merchants are data controllers of the personal information that they provide to First Data or enable First Data to collect via the Service about their consumers or end-users.
-First Data is a data controller for personal information that it processes in order to offer its services to merchants in general and to develop and improve these services.
-Because merchants have a direct relationship with consumers or end-users, we ask merchants which use our services to provide all necessary privacy notices to data subjects, including information about First Data's processing of personal data for the Service.
+Merchants are data controllers of the personal information that they provide to Fiserv or enable Fiserv to collect via the Service about their consumers or end-users.
+Fiserv is a data controller for personal information that it processes in order to offer its services to merchants in general and to develop and improve these services.
+Because merchants have a direct relationship with consumers or end-users, we ask merchants which use our services to provide all necessary privacy notices to data subjects, including information about Fiserv's processing of personal data for the Service.
 Merchants will also be responsible for dealing with data subject requests to exercise any rights afforded to them under applicable data protection law which relate to the transaction with the merchant.
-If the data subject request relates to personal data which First Data processes to provide services to merchants in general, then First Data will be responsible for dealing with the request.
-First Data and the merchants who receive services from us will assist each other in responding to such requests.
+If the data subject request relates to personal data which Fiserv processes to provide services to merchants in general, then Fiserv will be responsible for dealing with the request.
+Fiserv and the merchants who receive services from us will assist each other in responding to such requests.

 Under certain circumstances, data subjects in Europe have certain rights relating to their personal data, which include the rights to request from the controller (a) access to the data subject’s personal data; (b) correction of incomplete or inaccurate personal data; (c) erasure of personal data; (d) restriction of processing concerning the data subject; and (e) that the controller provide a copy of the data subject’s personal data that the data subject provided to the controller in a structured, commonly used and machine-readable format.
 Data subjects may also object to a controller’s processing of personal data under certain circumstances.
 Where processing is based on a data subject’s consent, the data subject has the right to withdraw consent at any time; however, the withdrawal of consent will not affect the lawfulness of processing based on consent before its withdrawal.